GMOD/Apollo3/packages/website/blog/2024/12-17-beta-release.md

 small slice of a genome stored directly in your JBrowse session.
 This genome database is not collaborative: anything you change is limited to your current browsing session and is only visible to you.
-Anything you do on this genome won't affect any else's experience, so feel free to experiment however you like.
+Anything you do on this genome won't affect anyone else's experience, so feel free to experiment however you like.
 If you want to start fresh again without any of your changes, you can open the original link again.

 ### 2. Full demo